sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 ### Conclusion

 WHOIS is simple and approachable, but it belongs to a smaller and more trusting internet.
-Building a WHOIS server from scratch is useful because it makes those assumptions obvious.
-The protocol’s minimalism is what makes it easy to learn, and it is also what limits it.
+It relies on unstructured text, inconsistent formatting, and informal conventions, an approach that simply does not scale in the modern era.

-As the internet grew, the cracks became impossible to ignore.
-WHOIS depends on unstructured text, inconsistent formatting, and informal conventions between registries and registrars.
-Clients are expected to scrape meaning out of free-form output and follow referrals that may or may not exist.
-That approach does not scale, and it does not age well.
+RDAP is the inevitable successor because it fixes the exact problems that made WHOIS brittle: transport, structure, discovery and security.

-RDAP is what replacing that system actually looks like.
-Queries move over HTTPS.
-Responses are structured and predictable.
-Discovery is standardized instead of implied.
-The fact that some modern TLDs never supported WHOIS at all says more than any deprecation notice.
+By wrapping the new standard in the old interface, we bridged the gap between the past and present.
+We get the structured power of RDAP without losing the muscle-memory efficiency of the command line.

-A WHOIS-to-RDAP proxy makes the transition easier to see.
-Old tools still function, but only by leaning on a protocol that was designed for the current internet.
-At that point, WHOIS is no longer the system of record.
-It is just the interface.
+This was a small, intentionally simple project, but it is a useful lens on how internet infrastructure evolves.
+Protocols rarely disappear overnight.
+They get replaced, translated, and slowly pushed out of the critical path.

 ### References